jncraton/computational-thinking-cpsc2020/lectures/26-tuples.md

 ---------------

 - Strings contain a sequence of characters
-- Lists contain a sequence of values of any time
+- Lists contain a sequence of values of any type
 - Dictionaries contain values of any type indexed by key

 Tuples